-Wondering where to go to impress your date this Valentine’s Day?
+Wondering where to go to celebrate National Cocktail Day on Sunday?
 We’ve found the best places in the capital to order your favourite concoction.
 From the best martinis in the world to a hidden bar with an unparalleled absinthe list, we’ve scoured London’s many watering holes to bring you the best cocktail bars in town.

 The Best Cocktail Bars in London 2019